nilsonholger/bvs/Readme.txt

 BVS MODULE LIST:
 The file '.bvsmodules' contains a list of known modules.
 Upon setup, you will be asked whether you want to (individually) install those.
-The format of EACH line in this file must be as follows:
+The format of each line in this file MUST be as follows:

 	${Module/CollectionName} ${PATH_TO_GIT_REPOSITORY} [COLLECTION]

 e.g.: MyBVSModule git@my.git.server.tld:mybvsmodule.git

-The first two parameters are required.
+The first two parameters are required. ${PATH_TO_GIT_REPOSITORY} can be 'ORIGIN:${SUFFIX}', where 'ORIGIN:' will be replaced by the same origin path that was used for the main bvs repository.
 The parameter 'COLLECTION' is optional.
 It indicates that a repository contains more than one module.
 The 'setup' function will then create an entry in 'modules/CMakeLists.txt' for every directory it encounters in the collection's toplevel hierarchy.